 But there were other stars and friends: Tom Peters, one of the fathers of modern management, who loudly and clearly expressed his anger with the current state of the world.
 Rita McGrath, on the End of Competitive advantage; Marshall Goldsmith, the world’s number one Coach; Nilofer Merchant, with one of the most astonishing careers I have ever seen; Alexander Osterwalder & Yves Pigneur, creators of the Business Model Generation; Daniel Pink, whose new book is called “When”, title we project managers know very well; Yuri Van Geest, creator of Exponential Organizations, Dan Pontefract, with the Purpose Factor; Peter Fisk, from GeniusWorks ; Subir Chowdhury, the Quality Prophet; Alf Rehn, innovation expert; Ricardo Vargas, managing director of Brightline’ Erin Meyer; Herminia Ibarra; Gianpiero Petriglieri; Pankaj Ghemawat; Anil K Gupta & Haiyan Wang; Whitney Johnson, Tammy Erickson; the Corporate Rebels and many others.

-It was an extraordinary honour to receive the “Ideas into Practice” Award.
+It was an extraordinary honor to receive the “Ideas into Practice” Award on Thinkers50 Awards.

 On that day, I realized once again, that there are few things more enjoyable in life than when a dream becomes a reality.